Meteorological Spring Begins - KION546

 Meteorological Spring Begins

 Weather Story: High pressure continues to play spoiler on rain chances, deflecting an approaching system off to our south.
-It's possible it may skirt through the region late Wednesday night, but that's the best chance of rain in our viewing area in the short term.
-A better chance will come later in the week or perhaps into the weekend as the ridge finally breaks down enough to let a weather system through.
-Temperature-wise, we’ll cool through mid-week then level off close to normal through the rest of the week.
+It's possible it may skirt through the very southern edge of our region late Wednesday night, but that's the best chance of rain in our viewing area in the short term.
+A better chance will come later in the week as the ridge finally breaks down enough to let a weather system through.
+Rain is looking more and more likely late late Friday night into Saturday with unsettled weather to follow into next week.
+Temperature-wise, expect slightly cool weather for the week and even into the weekend.

-Rest of Monday: Sunny and slightly warm with highs in the 60s to low 70s.
-Light southerly winds will pick up during the day and limit heating across most of Santa Cruz County.
+Tuesday: A few high clouds passing through, otherwise sunny.
+Cooler, with highs in the upper 50s to low 60s on the coast and mainly 60s to low 70s inland.

-Overnight: A few low clouds may push towards the coast, otherwise clear.
-Lows will be in the upper 30s to low 40s on the coast and upper 20s to 30s inland.
+Overnight: A few clouds along with coastal fog possible.
+Expect lows in the upper 30s to mid 40s on the coast and mainly 30s for inland areas—and even some 20s in our southern valleys.

-Tuesday: A few high clouds passing through and perhaps some low cloudcover on the coast late.
-A touch cooler with highs mainly in the 60s.
-A few coastal spots may only top out in the upper 50s.

-Extended: A weather system will pass by to our south on Wednesday and may throw a few light showers our way after dark.
-Conditions will remain fair and seasonable through the end of the week with a cold front arriving after dark on Friday and possibly bringing some rain into Saturday morning.
+Wednesday: Partly cloudy with some low cloudcover on the coast and a few high clouds passing through.
+There is a slight chance of rain in far southern Monterey County.
+Highs will be cool with mid-50s to around 60ºF on the coast and mainly low 60s inland.

 -------------------------------------------------------------------------